wassimbj/chatr/readme.md

 <p align='center' style='text-align:center'>Chatr - Private Real-time chat web application</p>

 # What is this ?
-this is a real-time private chat application (between two users). built with Nodejs, Expressjs, Redis, MongoDB and Reactjs for the client, the API is deployed on heroku and the client is on netlify
+this is a real-time private chat application (peer-to-peer). built with Nodejs, Expressjs, Redis, MongoDB and Reactjs for the client, the API is deployed on heroku and the client is on netlify

 ## Demo